-The final copy of the dissertation must be viewed and approved by the supervisory committee, the Director of Graduate Studies in FHD, and the Dean of the Graduate College at least two weeks before the conferral date.
+The final copy of the dissertation must be viewed and approved by the supervisory committee, the Director of Graduate Studies in FHD, and the Dean of Graduate Education at least two weeks before the conferral date.
 Following completion of the dissertation, an Oral Defense is scheduled with the supervisory committee.
+Please see the Graduate Education website for the procedures involved in scheduling your final dissertation defense (https://graduate.asu.edu/completing-your-degree).
+You will work with the Graduate Coordinator to schedule your defense and submit final paperwork.
 The final oral examination in defense of the dissertation is mandatory and must be held on the Arizona State University campus.
-The oral defense will be scheduled by the supervisory committee with the approval of the Dean of the Graduate College.
+The oral defense will be scheduled by the student via Graduate Education, and must be approved by the unit and by Graduate Education.
 Final oral examinations in defense of the dissertation must be taken within five years after passing the comprehensive examinations.
-Any exemptions to this policy must be approved by the supervisory committee, the Director of Graduate Studies for FHD, the Dean of the Graduate College, and ordinarily will involve repetition of the comprehensive examinations.
-A Graduate College representative from an academic unit outside the school may attend dissertation defenses and submit a critique of the oral defense to the Graduate College.
+Any exemptions to this policy must be approved by the supervisory committee, the Director of Graduate Studies for FHD, the Dean of Graduate Education, and ordinarily will involve repetition of the comprehensive examinations.
 The final dissertation, as approved by the supervisory committee, is submitted electronically using ProQuest.